bhaskarjoshe/life-skills/prevention-of-sexual-harassment.md

    - **Reaction**: Clarify my intent directly with the person involved.
 If the behavior is malicious, document the incident and report it to HR.

 10. **You Gotta Keep Trying**
-    - **Scenario**: Unwanted advances or attention persist despite clear refusals or a lack of interest.
+    - **Scenario**: Unwanted advances or attention persists despite clear refusals or a lack of interest.
     - **Reaction**: Firmly refuse and report the behavior to HR or a supervisor if it continues.

-## What would I do in case I  face or witness any incident or repeated incidents of such behavior?
+## What would I do if I faced or witnessed any incident or repeated incidents of such behavior?

 1. **Confront the Behavior**:
-   - Address the individual politely but firmly, making it clear that their behavior is unacceptable.
+   - Address the individual politely but firmly, clarifying that their behavior is unacceptable.
    - Set boundaries to communicate your discomfort effectively.

 2. **Record the Incident**: